zachgeorges/project240/DESIGN.md

 ## Use Case Description

 Viewing the Menu

     As a user, I want to view the complete menu of tacos, including details like meat and sauces.
 I can also add, modify and delete elements of the menu.

 Customizing Tacos

     As a user, I want to customize tacos by selecting my preferred meat, and sauces.

 Viewing Nutritional Information

     As a user, I want to view the nutritional information of each ingredient.

 Creating an Order

     As a user, I want to easily add tacos to my order, so that I can select multiple items from the menu for my meal.

 Modifying the Order

     As a user, I want the ability to modify my order (add or remove items).

 Account Management

     As a returning customer, I want to create and manage my account, storing my username, contact details, and order history (maybe having discounts)

 Order History Review

     As a customer, I want to view my previous orders, so that I can reorder my favorites or use them as a reference for new orders.

 ## List Of Resources

-Menu Resource

-    Description: This resource provides the complete menu of tacos, including available meats, sauces, and other customizable options.
-It allows users to view all the available options for building their tacos.
-    Functionality: Viewing, adding, modifying, and deleting menu items.

 Meat Resource